 Licensees have a number of on-going obligations, in addition to the minimum standards and standard conditions set out in their licence.

-These obligations include notifying the FMA of certain events and providing us with information.
+Licensees obligations include notifying the FMA of certain events and providing us with information.
 All notifications should be emailed to the FMA at email@example.com, noting the relevant obligation in the subject line of your email.
 You can notify us when a new director or senior manager is appointed by completing a notification form.

-As a licensee you will also have on-going obligations.
-For example you must:
+As a licensee, you will also have on-going obligations.
+For example, you must:

 There will also be a number of other important obligations.